Skip to main contentSkip to main navigationSkip to footer content

 Yes.

 Yes, two vehicles can be registered to one person with a green hang tag.
-If you drive any other vehicle to campus, you will need to obtain a free temporary parking permit from the Parking Program Office in the 51st Annex.
-Temporary permits are valid for up to two weeks.
+If you drive any other vehicle to campus, you will need to obtain a free temporary parking permit from the Parking Program Office in at 1114 N. 52nd St. Temporary permits are valid for up to two weeks.

 Full- and part-time employees are required to get a blue permit.
 The first permit is free, and each additional permit is $15.
 Students who are on federal or institutional work-study will be required to purchase their choice of a green or blue permit.

-A map of the campus and all parking lots is available on the University Police webpage, and a copy of the map will be distributed with the parking rules and regulations at the time of registration.
+A map of the campus and all parking lots is available on the UPD webpage.

 Notify the Parking Program office at 479-788-7109 or UPD at 479-788-7140.
 Tell them the vehicle description and location, and please make plans to remove the vehicle within 24 hours.